campaslab/napari-stress/docs/tutorials/point_and_click/demo_droplet_reconstruction_toolbox.md

 ![](./imgs/demo_reconstruction_toolbox3.png)

 In each iteration, the following steps are done:
 * Resampling: The cartesian coordinates of the points are interpolated according to latitude and longitude.
 The resampled points are drawn according to a fibonacci-scheme.
-Again, you can control the number of points that are sampled with the `Point density` field.
+You can control the number of points that are sampled with the `Point resampling length` field: The larger this value is, the more scarce the points will be on the surface.
 * Trace-refinement: Normals are cast outwards from the sample point and the intesity in the rescaled image along the vectors is mmeasured.
 The surface point is then moved along this line to best fit the intensity distribution.
 For more details, see [this notebook](../demo/demo_surface_tracing.ipynb).
 * Postprocessing: During the trace-refinement, the point poistions are re-fitted along the surface normals.
 This fitting yields a number of parameters, according to which points can be classified as outliers.
 To remove outiers, click the `Remove outliers` checkbox.
 The `Outlier tolerance` defines how exactly points are declared outliers.
 The default setting defines a value an outlier if is above or below $1.5 \cdot IQR$, where $IQR$ denotes the [interquartile distance](https://en.wikipedia.org/wiki/Interquartile_range).